One Of The Zodiac Killer’s Most Notorious Ciphers Has Finally Been Solved After 51 Years

 They found that the still-unidentified Zodiac Killer used the letter to taunt authorities who could not catch them, hinting that they were not afraid to die and that the people they had killed would become slaves in the afterlife.

-According to the team, the message read, “I hope you are having lots of fun in trying to catch me….
-I am not afraid of the gas chamber because it will send me to paradise all the sooner because I now have enough slaves to work for me.”
+“I hope you are having lots of fun in trying to catch me….
+I am not afraid of the gas chamber because it will send me to paradise all the sooner because I now have enough slaves to work for me,” the message read, according to the team.

-Cameron Polan, who works in the FBI’s San Francisco office, told the newspaper that the decoding was correct, and that the agency is still on the hunt for the notorious attacker.
+Cameron Polan, who works in the FBI’s San Francisco office, told the newspaper that the decoding was correct and that the agency is still on the hunt for the notorious attacker.

 “The Zodiac Killer terrorized multiple communities across Northern California and even though decades have gone by, we continue to seek justice for the victims of these brutal crimes,” she said.
 “Due to the ongoing nature of the investigation, and out of respect for the victims and their families, we will not be providing further comment at this time.”